Timmmdavis/MATLABToJuliaViaPythonAndBackAgain/README.md

 >> pyversion
 ```
 This should output your version of Python.
 This must match the one PyCall in Julia uses.
+If this doesnt work I have added work around through the system command but there will be no python outputs in the MATLAB console.
+Note some comments below assume you have MATLAB hooked up to python correctly.

 In MATLAB terminal call:
 ```